Skip to navigation Skip to content

 3. Clean the bathroom more regularly

-Similar to the living room, the bathroom also welcomes more visitors than usual during Christmas, and those extra bums on the seat equates to increased cleaning.
 Nancy explains the importance of spending extra time deep cleaning the bathroom during the festive period if we want to avoid any nasty germs from ruining the big day:

-“The damp and humid conditions of a bathroom are a perfect breeding ground for bacteria including escherichia coli (e. coli).
+“The damp and humid conditions of a bathroom are a perfect breeding ground for bacteria including Escherichia coli (e. coli).
 What’s more, the bathroom tap is often the first thing people touch after they go to the toilet, so it’s essential that you clean this more often than usual with extra visitors to your home.

 “Avoid using abrasive cleaners that contain bleach as this could ruin your taps.
 Instead, use warm soapy water and rub the tap with a soft cloth.
 Then, to remove limescale, soak cotton wool or a cloth in white vinegar and place it on targeted areas.”

-That’s a wrap on The Ultimate Christmas Cleaning Guide 2023.
+That’s a wrap on The Ultimate Christmas Cleaning Guide.
 But remember, cleaning in early December doesn’t give you the green light to skip a post-Christmas deep clean!
 After the festivities have come to an end, it’s important to repeat the same actions as some areas of the home would have gone untouched for several weeks, building up dust and bacteria.